- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 2021 rates and plans: Insurers’ average rate changes ranged from an 8% decrease to a 10% increase

-Kansas has five insurers offering plans in the exchange in 2021.
-According to the federal rate review site, they implemented the following average rate changes for 2021, most of which were approved as-filed:
+According to the federal rate review site, the Kansas insurers implemented the following average rate changes for 2021, most of which were approved as-filed:

 - Medica: 7.78% increase

 - Blue Cross Blue Shield of Kansas: 0.7% increase